-A few months back HTC confirmed the Android 8.0 Oreo update for multiple devices and today we want to go over everything you need to know.
-Including details on the first few updates that hit, and what’s coming next.
-This is the latest information on HTC Android Oreo updates for the HTC 10, HTC U11, U11 Life, U Ultra and more.
+The HTC Android 8.0 Oreo update is here for most users or coming soon.
+And if you’re still waiting for your update to arrive, here’s what to expect.
+We’ll go over everything we know so far and what you need to know.
+Including the latest information on HTC Android Oreo updates for the HTC 10, HTC U11, U11 Life, U Ultra and more.

 HTC Android Oreo Release Date

 Let’s start with a few things we know about the HTC Android Oreo release date, and potential devices that will get it first.
 One of those being the HTC U11 and the U11 Life.
 Then, we’ll share important information about what to expect.

 During Google’s Android O announcement the search giant promised updates to the latest software before the end of the year for many of its partners.
 They included HTC in this list but that’s all we heard.
 Before the year came to a close Oreo arrived for the HTC U11 in Taiwan, and select models in the United States.
 HTC hit their 3-month timeframe window for updates.